 2. I got rid of pump soaps at the sinks in my house and replaced them with good, old-fashioned soap.
-I use very simple, unscented bars of goats milk soap.
+The best soap I’ve found, that I really love and keep at all my sinks, is Mitchell’s Wool Fat Soap.
+It’s made in the UK, but you can get it on Amazon – I have it listed on my Amazon Recommendations Page here.
 I found that pump soaps, even the good-for-you ones, contributed to drier skin, especially because I’m prone to washing my hands frequently.
 Yes, bar soap is a little messier, and you have to take time to clean a soap dish, but it’s worth it.

 For the most part, I contribute my happy hands to those two points above, but I still use a moisturizer, especially during the winter and at other pivotal points now and then, when necessary.

 I don’t have a dishwasher, so whenever I do bouts of intense cooking with all the requisite pots and pans, I always apply a moisturizer after cleaning up.
 (Dish soap – even the good-for-you stuff – wreaks havoc on hands, but I can’t stand to use gloves.)